 Distance learning has revolutionized academia, and the field of psychology is no exception.
 Psychologists are increasingly seeking their degrees online.
-This can be a more affordable option and is particularly helpful if you’re a busy professional struggling to juggle a demanding schedule.
+This can be a more affordable option and is particularly helpful if you’re busy professionals struggling to juggle a demanding schedule.
 Distance learning isn’t right for everyone, though, so you’ll need to carefully weigh your options before taking the plunge into distance-based education.

 Distance learning may be right for you if you can answer yes to most of the following questions:

 - Are you good at motivating yourself?

 - Are you excellent at setting and keeping to a schedule?

 - Do you have a demanding schedule that makes attending courses challenging?

 - Are you able to easily understand material based on reading and classroom lectures alone?